Frequently asked questions......

 Are the classes drop-in or by term?

-The classes are on-going subject to my online schedule.
-All are bookable + pay with Paypal.
+The classes are on-going weekly subject to my online schedule.

 What style of Yoga do you teach?

-I would say I have an eclectic style which is a synthesis of all my many years of yoga practice & training - but it is broadly based on a foundation of
+I would say I have an eclectic style which is a synthesis of my many years of yoga practice & training - it is broadly based on a foundation of

 Hatha Yoga.
-The classes involve yoga asana (postures & sequencing; breath-work; relaxation & mindfulness meditation practices.
-I also incorporate Energy Medicine Yoga practices to activate/balance the energy body.
+My classes include yoga asana (postures & sequencing; breath-work; relaxation & mindfulness meditation practices.
+I also incorporate Energy Medicine Yoga practices to activate/balance the energy body; plus Yin & Restorative Yoga.

 I also teach Seasonally, changing on a monthly basis which has a specific focus, to balance the energies of the particular season.

-This helps us to get the most out of our practice and adds lots of variety & interest.
+This helps us to get the most out of our practice and adds lots of variety, interest and sometimes challenge!!!

-We always begin with a mindfulness practice to help us centre-ground & inhabit the body, connect with
+We always begin with a mindfulness practice to help us centre - ground & inhabit the body, and we connect with

-the breath, and bring us into present moment awareness - and intentionally, continue with this attitude
+our breath to help bring us into present moment awareness - and intentionally, continue with this

-throughout the practice.
-A guided final relaxation at the end of class, helps us to absorb the benefits
+attitude throughout the practice.
+A guided final relaxation at the end of class, helps us to absorb the

-of the practice, let go of any residual tensions, find a place of ease within the body-mind, leave with a
+benefits of the practice, let go of any residual tensions, find a place of ease within the body-mind,

 I have health issues - can I still come - is it safe for me to take part?